Lynn Boylan: MEP: 2014–2019

 She lost her seat at the 2019 European Parliament election.

+Senator: 2020–2024

+In April 2020 Boylan was elected at the 2020 Seanad election to the 26th Seanad on the Agricultural Panel.
+She was the Sinn Féin candidate at the 2021 Dublin Bay South by-election.
+She was not elected, getting 4,245 first-preference votes (15.8%).

+MEP: 2024–present

-In December 2023, it was announced that Boylan would run for the European Parliament again in 2024, alongside Daithí Doolan.
+In December 2023, Boylan was selected to contest the 2024 European Parliament election, alongside Daithí Doolan.
 On 11 June 2024, Boylan was elected to the European Parliament as MEP for Dublin, taking the third seat of four.
 She took office on 17 July 2024.

-In 2025, the Israeli Interior Ministry barred Boylan and Rima Hassan, another European member of parliament, from entering during a diplomatic EU mission to Jerusalem and Ramallah, leading to the cancellation of the trip.
+In 2025, the Israeli Interior Ministry barred Boylan and Rima Hassan, an MEP for France, from entering during a diplomatic EU mission to Jerusalem and Ramallah, leading to the cancellation of the trip.

-Senator

-Boylan was elected to the Seanad in April 2020 as a Senator for the Agricultural Panel.
-She was the Sinn Féin candidate at the 2021 Dublin Bay South by-election.
-She was not elected, getting 4,245 first-preference votes (15.8%).
+In 2026, at an EU Foreign Affairs Committee meeting Boylan inaccurately stated, "It is unfortunate that we can't use our own language in this committee", in reference to a perceived lack of Irish language translators.
+When corrected that the European Union had provided Irish translators, Boylan resumed her speech in English, stating "we didn't know, sorry.
+So I'll continue in English because I wasn't prepared".

 Personal life

 Boylan is the partner of Eoin Ó Broin, who has been the Sinn Féin TD for Dublin Mid-West since 2016.
 They live in Clondalkin, County Dublin.